seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 restore the deleted file or find the new bug in your program.
 Git organizes groups of files that you're tracking into a **repository**, which is just a directory where all of the changes to files in that directory are tracked.
-Git can also help your collaborate with others when you're writing software.
+Git can also help you collaborate with others when you're writing software.
 As [Karl Broman](https://twitter.com/kwbroman) says (paraphrasing [Mark Holder](https://twitter.com/mtholder)):
 "Your closest collaborator is you six months ago, but you don’t reply to